 Pick your own produce in Urubamba Valley, Cusco, Peru

 When you wind your way to this hotel, you’ll feel like you’re part of the jungle itself, with countless mountains, trees and wildlife surrounding the property.
 It sits on 100 acres, throughout many lush, green mountains, offering a mere 12 rooms in the Casa Hacienda and 24 stand-alone luxury casitas with sweeping views to wake up to every morning.
-Not only will you be able to experience the privacy required for a honeymoon, but the on-site 10-acre organic plantation featuring quinoa, cord and medicinal herbs are all up for grabs for guests.
+Not only will you be able to experience the privacy required for a honeymoon, but the on-site 10-acre organic farm featuring quinoa, cord and medicinal herbs are all up for grabs for guests.
 You can pick your way through the crops, which are harvested in the traditional manner - with tools and oxens - and cook your load back in your home-away-from-home.
 For another way to immerse, the resort also offers ancient Andean experiences, like the Payment to the Earth ceremony.
 Here, you can watch a local shaman give thanks to the Andean gods, and finish with a Peruvian dish that’s cooked underneath the ground.

 Gather mushrooms in Asheville, North Carolina